mongodb/charts-embedding-examples/java/README.md

 and authorizing the user, and the URL will stop working after a specified time period.

-This project contains a simple sample app showing how to implement "Verified Signature" authentication using C# on .NET Core.
+This project contains a simple sample app showing how to implement "Verified Signature" authentication using Java.
 Samples for other languages and platforms are provided elsewhere in this repository.

 Preparing your Chart for Embedding